 This is a real problem for many young people, and is one of the biggest hurdles to overcome.
 Many people expect too much too soon and don’t realize the incredible importance of entry-level work.
 They think their degree is their golden ticket, when in reality the golden ticket is hard work, starting right at the bottom.

-You can beat the blues easily and I am going to tell you how.
-But first I will tell you what NOT to do:
+How to beat the blues You can beat the blues easily and I am going to tell you how.
+But first I will tell you what NOT to do: - Do not disconnect from potential mentors or advisors.

-• Do not assume the problem is the job and not you, or vice versa; in fact, do not assume anything
+- Do not assume the problem is the job and not you, or vice versa; in fact, do not assume anything

-• Do not quit and run off to grad school
+- Do not quit and run off to grad school

-• Do not be afraid to ask for help from inside or outside your organization
+- Do not be afraid to ask for help from inside or outside your organization

 That said, here is what you can do to beat the blues.
 The first step is to determine the cause.